fbpx

 VA Burial Benefits for Mesothelioma

-The VA offers burial benefits for Veterans, which includes contributing to funeral costs or transporting the Veteran’s remains.
+The VA offers burial benefits for veterans who have passed away, which includes contributing to funeral costs or transporting the veteran’s remains.
+This benefit is for the family of veterans who passed away.

-If the Veteran died from a service-connected disability, the VA will offer up to $2,000 for funeral or burial costs.
-The VA will also pay the costs associated with transporting the Veteran’s remains from the place of death to the final resting place if the Veteran is buried or interred at a national cemetery.
+If the veteran died from a service-connected disability, the VA will pay $2,000 for funeral or burial costs.
+The VA will also pay the costs associated with transporting the veteran’s remains from the place of death to the final resting place if the veteran is buried or interred at a national cemetery.

-To file a burial benefits claim, the following must be submitted to the VA:
+To file a burial benefits claim, the family must submit the following to the VA:

 • VA Form 21-530EZ: Application for Burial Benefits

-Frequently Asked Questions About VA Claims for Mesothelioma
+Frequently Asked Questions About VA Benefits for Mesothelioma

 blue box icon